-Unrestricted funds are available for use at the discretion of the trustees in furtherance of their charitable objectives unless the funds have been designated for other purposes.
+Unrestricted funds are available for use at the discretion of the trustees in furtherance of their charitable objectives.

 Designated funds comprise funds which have been set aside at the discretion of the trustees for specific purposes.
 The purposes and uses of the designated funds are set out in the notes to the financial statements.